muhammad-usman-anwar/muhammad-usman-anwar/README.md

 ### Hi there, I am Usman 👋

+## I am a Freelance Software Engineer

+- 🔭 I’m currently working on Rails/Electron/Angular/React
+- 🌱 I’m currently learning Rust
+- 👯 I’m looking to collaborate on @angular/core
+- 💬 Ask me about anything
+- 📫 How to reach me: https://www.linkedin.com/in/muhammad-usman-anwar/
+- ⚡ Fun fact: Eager to learn everything

 <!--
 **muhammad-usman-anwar/muhammad-usman-anwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.